Best Dedicated Astronomy Cameras for Planetary & DSO (2024)

 Above this in third is the ZWO ASI6200MM Pro (pretty easy to get these two muddled up with the name similarity!).
 Again, this is a DSO camera, but a higher-specification model that costs more.

-The color cameras on this list at the ZWO ASI120MC-S, which is discontinued, and the ZWO ASI178MC.
+The color cameras on this list are the ZWO ASI120MC-S and ZWO ASI178MC, which are both discontinued, which is why we recommend the ZWO ASI678MC.
 This is a great budget pick that is perfect for beginners to have a go at planetary imaging.

 This is why these four cameras make up our recommendations in this article.